w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/extended-audio-descriptions-available.md

 The :term[video] pauses to extend the :term[audio] track and provides an :term[extended audio description] to describe visual information needed to understand the media.

 :::applies-when
-* When the existing pauses in a soundtrack are not long enough.
+* the existing pauses in a soundtrack are not long enough.
 :::

 :::tests